 Main Outcome: differences in adipose tissue mRNA expression between acromegaly patients and controls.

 Results: There was a trend for enhanced adipose tissue lipolysis in acromegaly patients (p=0.09).
 When correcting for BMI there was a significant decrease in insulin sensitivity in the acromegaly patients (P=0.0027).
 We observed several expected transcriptional changes (IGF1, IGFBP3, SOCS2, CISH) as well as several novel transcriptional changes, some of which may be important for GH signal regulation (PTPN3 and PTPN4) and the effect of GH on growth and proliferation.
 Several transcripts could potentially be important in GH-induced metabolic changes.
 Specifically induction of LPL, NRIP1, ABHD5, TSHR, ACVR1C could contribute to enhanced lipolysis.
 Higher expression of FADS2 could contribute to insulin resistance.
-Expression of HSD11B1 was reduced and GR was increased, predicting enhanced glucocorticoid activity, most likely contributing to metabolic effects.
+Expression of HSD11B1 was reduced and GR was increased, predicting enhanced glucocorticoid signaling, potentially contributing to insulin resistance.

 Conclusions: We identified the acromegaly gene expression signature in human adipose tissue.
 The significance of altered expression of specific transcripts will enhance our understanding of the metabolic and proliferative changes associated with acromegaly